 Your best affordable clitoral pressure wave options are ROMP Toys and the Curvy 2+.

-The Satisfyer Curvy 2+‘s air pulses are stronger, and the vibrations are a liiiittle rumblier than the other Satisfyer Curvy models’.
-In other words, not the absolute best, but the best for the price, and a steal at $32.
-Plus, since the vibrator’s focus is at the tip, where the rim is relative to my clitoral glans matters, and this one matches my body the best.
+The Satisfyer Curvy 2+'s air pulses are stronger, and the vibrations are a liiiittle rumblier than the other Satisfyer Curvy models'.
+In other words, not the absolute best, but the best for the price.
+Plus, since the vibrator's focus is at the tip, where the rim is relative to my clitoral glans matters, and this one matches my body the best.

 Remember: air pulse nozzles wrap around the external clitoris without actually touching it.